rkapl123/DBAddin/docs/README.md

 *   `ConnStringSearch`**N**: part to be searched for replacement within the standard connection string in DBModifiers and DBRowFetch.
 *   `ConnStringReplace`**N**: replacement for above
 *   `dbGetAll`**N**: command for retrieving all databases/schemas from the database can be entered (for MS SQL server this is "`sp_helpdb`" for Oracle its "`select username from sys.all_users`".
-*   `dbGetAllFieldName`**N**: If the result of above command has more than one column (like in sqlserver), you have to give the field name where the databases can be retrieved from.
+*   `dbGetAllFieldName`**N**: If the result of above command has more than one column (like in sql server), you have to give the field name where the databases can be retrieved from.
 *   `DBidentifierCCS`**N**: used to identify the database within the standard connection string or within DBSheetConnString
 *   `dbPwdSpec`**N**: Password entry specifier within DBSheetConnString
 *   `DBSheetConnString`**N**: the connection string used to connect to the database for DBSheet definitions.
 If this is not set the standard connection string `ConstConnString`**N** is used.